hrai/english-popup-thesaurus/README.md

 Forked from https://github.com/krv5vignesh/Dictionary-extension

-This extension/add-on lets you check the synonyms of words on the web page on the fly.
+This extension/add-on lets you check the synonyms of words on web pages on the fly.

 ## How to download the add-on?
 Download the add-on from [firefox's add-on website](https://addons.mozilla.org/en-US/firefox/addon/english-popup-thesaurus/)